Are Changes Coming in the EB-1A Process?

 While the ruling does not eliminate or strike down the Final Merits step, it does shine a light on its “backdoor” adoption and the vast inconsistency with how it is used.

 The Final Merits stage was taken from the 2010 decision in Kazarian v.
-USCIS, and adopted through internal memos rather than the formal “notice and comment” process as required by the APA.
+USCIS and adopted through internal memos rather than the formal “notice and comment” process required by the APA.
 The court noted this lack of adherence, stating that USCIS had “failed to follow its own rules.”

-The court also found that the agency had failed to acknowledge and reason through its policy changes, choosing instead to apply them “arbitrarily and capriciously” without providing adequate reasons for its decisions.
+The court also found that the agency had failed to acknowledge and reason through its policy changes.
+Instead, they chose to apply them “arbitrarily and capriciously” without providing adequate reasons for their decisions.
 “Agencies are free to change their existing policies…” the court wrote, “but the agency must at least ‘display awareness that it is changing position’ and ‘show that there are good reasons for the new policy’” (citations omitted).

-Finally, this ruling took the extraordinary step of vacating the denial in its entirety and ordering USCIS to approve the petition because — as the court noted — “there is nothing else left for the Agency to do.”
-The courts can remand cases back to USCIS for further adjudication in line with their decisions, but in this case they insisted that the I-140 be approved outright.
+Finally, this ruling took the extraordinary step of vacating the denial in its entirety and ordering USCIS to approve the petition.
+The court noted that “there is nothing else left for the Agency to do.”
+The courts can remand cases back to USCIS for further adjudication in line with their decisions.
+However, in this case, they insisted that the I-140 be approved outright.

 Will Mukherji Impact Your EB-1A Petition?

-While this case did not create any kind of legal model or precedence, it did force the agency to choose between complying with the order (which allows the ruling to stand) or establishing usable precedent if they lose an appeal in the Circuit Court.
+While this case did not create any kind of legal model or precedent, it did force the agency to choose between complying with the order or establishing usable precedent if they lose an appeal in the Circuit Court.
 We aren’t sure yet if USCIS is going to appeal this decision, so updates will be forthcoming.

 Not surprisingly, we are already seeing evidence of a shift in how the agency is processing EB-1A petitions, although not necessarily for the better.
-Rather than relying on a vague Final Merits review, some agents are conducting a more critical review of the criteria itself — that is, the completeness of your petition and the perceived weight or value of your accomplishments.
+Rather than relying on a vague Final Merits review, some agents are conducting a more critical review of the criteria itself.
+This means they are focusing on the completeness of your petition and the perceived weight or value of your accomplishments.

-This shift can make it harder to prove that you meet the criteria out of the gate, and that can be frustrating.
+This shift can make it harder to prove that you meet the criteria out of the gate.
+That can be frustrating.
 It is especially frustrating if the agency takes its “arbitrary and capricious” standards and applies them in the context of the criteria instead of final merits.

 Contact our office today to schedule a consultation.